yousufkalim/portfolio-admin/README.md

-# Getting Started with Portfolio
+# Getting Started with Portal

 This is the public version of my portfolio website's Portal \
 After a long time I made the source code of my personal website public. \